pjmurray/pjmurray.github.io/_posts/2016-03-19-top-10-remote-tools.md

 # Version Control: [Github][github]

 The poster boy of Web 2.0 products.
+Github has nailed the social aspect of coding and is the core to our teams workflow.

 # Design: [Invision][invision]

 Design is a conversation.
+Invision does a great job of helping you have that conversation.

 # Working Offline: [Dash][dash]

 As a developer, sometimes you need to read the documentation.
-And sometimes you don't have the Internet.
+And if you travel around, sometimes you don't have access to the intenet.
 Dash solves this problem and makes getting work done on planes (or other remote locations) easy.
 Just make sure you install everything you need before you embark!

 # Productivity: [Pomodo One][pomodo]

-This is technically not a tool for remote work, but here me out.
+This is technically not a tool for remote work, but hear me out.
 One of the challenges of being a remote worker is managing your time.
 It has never been easier to get distracted.
 Pomodo One helps fix that.
 Work in 25 minute bursts to get more done!

 # Hardware: A good headset

-Finally, this deserves special mentions.
+Finally, this deserves special mention.
+If you are taking video calls, then wear a headset.
+Your teammates will thank you.
+Apple headphones are not good enough.